Sofia Rosinsky: Personal life

 Rosinsky's mother is actress K. Louise Middleton, studied with acting coach Sanford Meisner.
 She began acting at age five.
 She is half-Jewish on her father's side, whose family is from Ukraine.

 Career

 Rosinsky had a role in the 2016 horror film The Other Side of the Door.
 In 2018, Rosinsky starred in the short film Faery, alongside Tessa Ferrer and William Ostrander.
 The film was directed by her sister and producer partner, actor Alexis Rosinsky, who won the "Breakthrough Director" award at the Hollywood Reel Independent Film Festival for the film.

 In 2019, Rosinsky played Zora Morris in the Disney Channel television miniseries Fast Layne.
 In April 2021, she was cast in a co-leading role of Mac Coyle on the Amazon Prime Video science-fiction television series Paper Girls, which was released in July 2022.
+In 2023, Rosinsky played Tonya in Young Sheldon for 2 episodes.